wasp-lang/wasp/examples/waspleau/README.md

 This will start your background workers as Wasp Jobs and present a dashboard UI that will auto-refresh every minute.

-Note: As you develop your own workers, keep in mind each time you save a file in the project it will automatically reload, hence restarting your server, `Job`s, and server function.
+Note: As you develop your own workers, keep in mind each time you save a file in the project it will automatically reload everything, including restarting your server, which may re-submit or terminate running `job`s.

 ## Heroku Deployment Note

-If you wish to deploy this on Heroku, pg-boss will fail to initialize as for some reason the pg client does not attempt to connect over SSL by default.
+If you wish to deploy this on Heroku, pg-boss will fail to initialize as for some reason the `pg` client does not attempt to connect over SSL by default.
 This results in an error like:

 ```
 pg-boss failed to start!